Biographies for members of the Social Covenant Steering Group.

-Is a resident in a South Lanarkshire care home.
+Helen is a resident in a South Lanarkshire care home.

 Shubhanna cares for her youngest child, who is autistic with a significant learning disability, as well as managing the health and care needs of her mother.
 She also provides support to her husband who was diagnosed with a degenerative neurological condition a few years ago.
 She is currently the Partnership Development Officer at the Coalition of Carers in Scotland.

-Jim has cerebral- palsy and is also an experienced campaigner for disabled peoples’ rights.
-He was also a member of the IRASC advisory group
+Jim has cerebral-palsy and is also an experienced campaigner for disabled peoples’ rights.
+He was also a member of the IRASC advisory group.

 Cathie has been campaigning with Care Home relatives Scotland to protect the rights of loved ones in nursing and residential care.
-She is a former Corporate Communications Manager at South Lanarkshire Council.
+She is a former corporate communications manager at South Lanarkshire Council.

 Dr Pauline Nolan

-Pauline Nolan is Policy manager at Inclusion Scotland which runs the Scottish Government funded People-led Policy Panel, a diverse group of people who all have lived experience of adult social care support.
+Pauline Nolan is policy manager at Inclusion Scotland which runs the Scottish Government funded people-led policy panel, a diverse group of people who all have lived experience of adult social care support.

 Janet lives in the Highlands.
-She is a member of Inclusion Scotland and the People Led Policy Panel.
+She is a member of Inclusion Scotland and the people-led policy panel.

-Chief Executive of Learning and Innovation, Qulturum, Jönköping County, Sweden Goran is a board member of the Swedish Institute for Quality, SIQ and the Chairman of the Strategic Committee of the International Quality Forum organised by the British Medical Journal (BMJ) and the Institute for Healthcare Improvement.
-Goran was also a member of the IRASC advisory panel.
+Chief Executive of Learning and Innovation, Qulturum, Jönköping County, Sweden.
+Göran is a board member of the Swedish Institute for Quality, (SIQ) and the Chairman of the Strategic Committee of the International Quality Forum organised by the British Medical Journal (BMJ) and the Institute for Healthcare Improvement.
+Göran was also a member of the IRASC advisory panel.